crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

 sudo journalctl -u <bouncer-service-name> -l
 ```

-## I can't find the logs of my bouncer?
+## I can't find the logs of my Remediaton Component?

 By default you will find a relevant log file for each bouncer in `/var/log/` folder (e.g. `/var/log/crowdsec-firewall-bouncer.log` for the firewall bouncer).
 However, since this is a configurable option you can check the bouncer configuration file to find the exact location of the log file.

-## I can't find the configuration file of my bouncer?
+## I can't find the configuration file of my Remediaton Component?

 Bouncers configuration files by default are located in: